 Mother would become a very important part of the lives of many of Ivylyn's students.
 She and Ivylyn worked together for years, with mother coaching and assisting in that program.
 She had a talent of being able to verbally communicate to the children the mechanics of playing and how to get the many tonal qualities and sounds that Ivylyn would encourage in their lessons.
 Mother was the coach and Ivylyn was the teacher.

-In 1987 Margaret and Alma Lushik Kravig, accompanist for the choirs in 1947, were invited back to CUC for Heritage Homecoming to conduct a reunion choir, an annual event for alumni and also in that year a celebration of the school's 80th anniversary.
+In 1987 Margaret and Alma Lushik Kravig, accompanist for the choirs in 1947, were invited back to CUC for Heritage Homecoming on the school's 80th anniversary to conduct a reunion choir.
 She was invited back for another Heritage Homecoming a decade later, in 1997, but was unable to attend.

-Margaret and Alex were living in Angwin when she died two years later, at age 83 - her life ending on the same day that her first grandchild, Annika Young, was born.
-As her former CUC student, Joanne Herman Oliver, said in a tribute written to Margaret's family:
+Margaret and Alex were living in Angwin when she died two years later, on December 13, 1999, at age 83, her life ending on the same day her first grandchild, Annika Young, was born.
+A former CUC student, Joanne Herman Oliver, said in a tribute written to Margaret's family at that time:

 She was able to make us sing like angels even though none of us had background.
-And when she taught us choral music, . . . she always emphasized the spiritual message to us - not only the 'how' of choral music, but the ‘"why."
-The memory of singing on the hillside by the lake on Sabbath - "The Song of Heaven and Homeland" - an outstanding experience. . . .
-How influential are teachers in the lives of the young.
-She did well, there.
+And when she taught us choral music, . . . she always emphasized the spiritual message to us - not only the 'how' of choral music, but the 'why."
+The memory of singing on the hillside by the lake on Sabbath - "The Song of Heaven and Homeland' [was]an outstanding experience.
+How influential teachers are in the lives of the young.